Aravind2806/My-Project/README.md

 # My-Project
-I am a beginner in programming.
+I'm a beginner in programming.
 I did a calculator using python tkinter and this is my first project.